 Care Plans and medication consent forms, for both over the counter and prescription medicines, can be downloaded from the Form section by following the links above.
 You will also find information on various subjects, including advice on infectious diseases, relevant fact sheets and childhood immunisations.

-You are very welcome to contact me at any time either in person or by e-mail [email protected] with any concerns regarding the health and wellbeing of your child.
+You are very welcome to contact us at any time either in person, phone 01892 521595 ext 1148 or by e-mail [email protected] with any concerns regarding the health and well being of your child.